Kevin-Menezes/Blog-App/README.md

 # 📝Blog App

-A complete backend REST API based Blog app where users can write blogs in particular categories 🤓
+A complete backend REST API based Blog app that manages and displays blogs written by users in different categories
 <br/>
 <hr>